Summer Humanities Institute: General Information

 How do I change or delete a recommender?

 - To Delete a Recommender: You cannot delete a recommender once they have been entered into the application system.
 Applicants may list up to 4 recommenders, so you may use one of the remaining spaces for your new recommender.
 As long as one recommendation is received by the deadline, your application will be complete.

 - To Change a Recommender’s Information: You can edit your recommender information or send a reminder email to your recommender through the application system.
 Sign in to the system and click the “Action” button next to the recommender you wish to edit.
 You can edit/change the recommender information as long as the recommender has not yet begun the recommendation process.
 You are able to send a reminder email to your recommender at any point in the recommendation process.

 How does my recommender get notified of my request?

-- There are two options for resending this email to your recommender.
+- There are two options for resending this email to your recommenders.
 If you have not yet submitted your application, return to the “Recommender Information” section of the application.
 Click “Manage your recommenders” in the green box that says “Your recommendation request has been successfully submitted.”
-You can edit or change information, change your waive status, and send a reminder email to your recommender from this page.
+You can edit or change information, change your waive status, and send a reminder email to your recommenders from this page.